Our free training modules have been accessed over two million times.

 Our core training modules have been incorporated into the mandatory training packages of NHS Trusts around the UK.

 We customise our training to suit different audiences.
-We are working closely with following organisations to ensure our training is relevant to different groups.
+We have worked closely with following organisations to ensure our training is relevant to different groups.

 - Help for Heroes: Module specific to veterans.

-- Universities UK: Module specific to 18-25 year olds.
+- Universities UK: Module specific to 18 to 25 year olds.

 - Bangor University: Welsh Translation of training.